custom-components/pyscript/docs/reference.rst

 If you want numerical inequalities you should use the second form, since string lexicographic ordering is not the same as numeric ordering.

-You can also use state variable attributes in the trigger expression, with an idenfitier of the form ``DOMAIN.name.attr``.
+You can also use state variable attributes in the trigger expression, with an identifier of the form ``DOMAIN.name.attr``.
 Attributes maintain their original type, so there is no need to cast then to another type.